code-internet-applications/code-app-assessment/README.md

 * Please think about comments in your code
 * Think about a logical way to structurize your code
 * Bonus points if you write additional tests for your implementation
+* Bonus points if you make the label multilingual

 ## Installation and development